KyleZimmerschied/Website/content/authors/admin/_index.md

 Prior to the Ph.D. program, I earned a Bachelor of Science in Economics (Honors), Bachelor of Science in Statistics, and a Bachelor of Science in Business Administration with an emphasis in Finance from the [University of Missouri](https://missouri.edu/).

-Outside of research and teaching, I enjoy spending time with family, playing and coaching sports, and [following Jesus](https://odb.org/).
+Outside of research and teaching, I enjoy spending time with family, playing and coaching sports, and serving others.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Kyle Zimmerschied CV.pdf" "newtab" >}}CV{{< /staticref >}}